 I regularly give Ben Bernanke a hard time for the excessively tight monetary policy he's run at the Federal Reserve, and his most recent congressional testimony has been the chance for more of that.
 But in Bernanke's defense I should say that the really striking thing about his appearance is the utter and total lack of influence of dovish monetary policy views on Capitol Hill.

 This is not an excuse for the Fed's too-tight policies (they have their precious "independence" after all) but it's probably a reason for it.
-If nobody in congress objects to crucifying manking upon a cross of 2 percent PCE rate targeting then realistically it seems unlikely to stop.
+If nobody in Congress objects to crucifying mankind upon a cross of 2 percent PCE rate targeting then realistically it seems unlikely to stop.